 What Is Competency-Based Education?

-In competency-based learning, students can receive credit for work and life experience.
-Courses are self-paced, allowing students to complete a class or even a degree in more or less time than is typical.
 For a student with significant relevant experience, course progression may occur quite rapidly.
 Non-traditional students may find personalized education more manageable and affordable.

 Traditional classroom structures can fail to support competency-based learning—these set-ups require students to move through material at approximately the same pace, regardless of personal understanding.

 YuJa provides video capture and integrated social tools that enable students to tailor their learning path to reflect their strengths and interests, as well as tools that make attending flipped courses more convenient for the student and easy for the instructor.